To all who come here… Believe.

 16. Is there a cost to book a speaker?

-No, the service is free but, as a Charity, CASASC is happy to accept donations and honorariums whenever possible.
+No, the service is free but, as a not-for-profit CASASC is happy to accept donations and honorariums whenever possible.

 17. What is the meaning of the CASASC logo?